pavan-vamsi/Ecommerce/E-commerce-website-using-React-Redux-master/README.md

 # E-commerce Website using React and Redux

-Welcome to the E-commerce Website project!
-This application is designed to showcase various features of React and Redux for building a modern and responsive e-commerce platform.

 ## Project Features

 - **Fetch Products Using API:** The app fetches product data from an external API, providing a wide range of products for users to explore.